collectiveaccess/CollectiveAccessManual/providence/user/dataModelling/profiles/Profiles.md

 bottom line: always make sure your profile validates!
 :::

-# Changing the installation profile of an existing system
+## Changing the Installation Profile of an Existing System

 An oft-asked question is \"I installed my system using installation profile X. How can I now change it to Y?\" The answer is you can\'t.